Štefan Rosina

-Štefan Rosina (also known as Štofi), born 15 July 1987 in Púchov, Slovakia is a Slovak racing driver racing in GT cars.
+Štefan "Štofi" Rosina (born 15 July 1987 in Púchov) is a Slovak racing driver and businessman.
 He has competed successfully in the FIA GT1 World Championship and Porsche Supercup.
-He is the incumbent Vice Champion in the Fanatec GT2 European Series, driving for True Racing by Reiter Engineering, the KTM works sportscar effort.
+He is the incumbent champion in the Lamborghini Super Trofeo Europe series’ Pro-Am category and the current GT2 European Series champion.

-Early career and domestic success
+Early motorsport career and domestic success

 Rosina's start in motorsport came in junior karting formulae where he was vice-champion in the Czech national championships at 13 years old.
 After a season in Ford Fiesta cup, at 15 years old Rosina started in the Skoda Octavia Cup one-make series (then known as the Česká Pojišťovna Škoda Octavia Cup).
 He was champion in 2003 and 2004.
 The first of his two titles was to come in the series finale in somewhat controversial circumstances.
 Series leader and reigning champion František Došek crashed at the start, failing to recover in the race and losing the championship.

 International sportscar debut and first points

-After contesting 3 races of the 2005 FIA GT Championship for Slovakian outfit ARC Bratislava, Rosina returned in 2006 for 8 races of the series.
+After contesting 3 races of the 2005 FIA GT Championship for Slovak outfit ARC Bratislava, Rosina returned in 2006 for 8 races of the series.
 Despite DNFs in three races, the Slovak won his first points at elite level in each of his last three finishes, at Paul Ricard, Dijon and Mugello.

 2007-2011 Porsche Supercup

-In 2007 Rosina entered the Porsche Supercup one-make series with the late Walter Lechner's eponymous team.
+In 2007 Rosina entered the Porsche Supercup one-make series with the late Walter Lechner's Lechner Racing team.
 Supercup is a recognised training ground for future GT and DTM stars.
 Le Mans winner Stéphane Ortelli, triple DTM Champion Rene Rast (against whom Rosina would compete) and German touring car legend Uwe Alzen, and notable Dutch Sportscar pilot Patrick Huisman are all graduates of the series.
 Winning points in his rookie season, the next year the Slovak would score two podiums, the second at a torrential Silverstone, during which he memorably led the race from eventual winner Sean Edwards.
 In 2009, his third season in Supercup, Rosina would be rewarded for consistency, with no retirements and an international career best P3 in the championship, narrowly ahead of four time Supercup champion Huisman.

 2010 was to be less successful, a second-place finish in the season opener in Bahrain the highlight of a season that saw Rosina finish eighth in the standings.
 A move to new team Verva Racing for 2011 yielded little more success and the young Slovak moved on.